-Over the past four years, campuses across the nation have adopted or updated their audio mass notification systems, be they PAs, giant voice systems or voice evacuation systems.
+Campuses across the nation have in the past decade adopted or updated their audio mass notification systems, be they PAs, giant voice systems or voice evacuation systems.
 SMS text message and E-mail emergency alert systems have also become quite popular, particularly at institutions of higher education.

 But how can an audio emergency message reach those individuals who are hearing impaired or out of ear shot of the notification system?

 And what about visitors who aren’t signed up for the institution’s text message emergency alerting program and are unable to receive emergency alerts?
 We also can’t forget the people on campus who, for whatever reason, have turned off their cell phones and computers.

 Although emergency communications via audio systems and personal devices, such as mobile phones, are excellent solutions, they don’t address the visual component of mass notification.
 Fortunately, digital signage (along with strobes) can help fill this gap.

 Despite its traditional use as a marketing and general public information tool, a post- Virginia Tech incident report named digital signage as one of the most effective methods for delivering emergency notices to the student body inside buildings.

 Digital Signage Delivers Alerts Quickly

 Generally, unlike SMS text messages and E-mails, which can take several minutes or more to arrive at their intended output devices, a light-emitting diode (LED) or liquid crystal display (LCD) digital signage solution takes only seconds to deliver an alert.

 “I know when I press that button, I can hear it in my hallway immediately,” says Virginia Tech Associate Vice President of University Relations Larry Hinker.

 Virginia Tech has 470 Inova LED scrolling signs installed in its classrooms as well as in semi-public areas, such as building lobbies and student unions.